Pink tide: Rise of the left: 1990s and 2000s

 ALBA was founded by left-wing populist leaders such as Nicaraguan revolutionary Daniel Ortega, Venezuelan president Hugo Chávez, and Bolivian president Evo Morales.

 The pink tide was led by Hugo Chávez of Venezuela, who was elected into the presidency in 1998.
-National policies among the left in Latin America are divided between the styles of Chávez and Lula as the latter not only focused on those affected by inequality, but also catered to private enterprises and global capital.
+National policies among the left in Latin America are divided between the styles of Chávez and Luiz Inácio Lula da Silva, as the latter not only focused on those affected by inequality but also catered to private enterprises and global capital.
 Lucio Gutiérrez imitated Chávez, staged a coup d'état in 2000 and was elected in 2002 on a leftist platform but by 2003, the Indigenist Pachakutik and CONAIE withdrew their support seeing him as a traitor and in 2005, protests led to his removal from power.
-In 2006, Rafael Correa elected president.
+In 2006, Rafael Correa was elected president.
 In Bolivia, Evo Morales unexpectedly came second in the 2002 presidential election and was elected by a large margin in 2005.
 In 2006, Daniel Ortega returned to power in Nicaragua.

+Commenting on the rise of left-wing governments in the region, one observer in a 2007 study noted that “Now anti-imperialist and anti-capitalist governments such as Venezuela (Chavez), Cuba (Castro), Bolivia (Morales) and Ecuador (Correa) have been joined by nationalist centre-left governments such as Brazil (Lula da Silva), Uruguay and Argentina.”